zenato/puppeteer-renderer/README.md

 ### Puppeteer customization

-When starting `npm start` or docker container you can customize puppeteer using environment variables.
+When starting `pnpm {dev|start}` or docker container you can customize puppeteer using environment variables.

 - `IGNORE_HTTPS_ERRORS=true` - Ignores HTTPS errors
 - `PUPPETEER_ARGS='--host-rules=MAP localhost yourproxy'` - Ads additional args that will be passed to puppeteer.
 Supports multiple arguments.